 Hiring the best people appears to have strongly influenced the vehicle’s development, which was undertaken by Scaled Composites LLC – a subsidiary of Northrop Grumman, the same Grumman which built the iconic Apollo Lunar Module, the spidery vehicle that put Neil Armstrong and Buzz Aldrin on the moon.
-One of the philosophies adopted in SpaceShipTwo’s design is that automation is minimised, with control being left with the pilots.
-(This is quite a departure from NASA’s shuttle programme, where shuttle landings were wholly controlled by computer –in fact, it is actually doubted that a human could successfully land a shuttle unaided.²) Scaled Composites took the view that minimising automation also minimised the number of systems that could go wrong.
-Pilot intuition, reflexes and control would be the first and last line of defence.
+One of the philosophies adopted in SpaceShipTwo’s design is that automation is minimized, with control being left with the pilots.
+(This is quite a departure from NASA’s shuttle program, where shuttle landings were wholly controlled by computer –in fact, it is actually doubted that a human could successfully land a shuttle unaided.²) Scaled Composites took the view that minimizing automation also minimized the number of systems that could go wrong.
+Pilot intuition, reflexes and control would be the first and last line of defense.

 On the morning of 31 October 2014, WhiteKnightTwo took SpaceShipTwo up to 46,400ft (14 142m)¹.
 The test plan called for SpaceShipTwo to fire its rocket, then deploy its feather and glide back to the spaceport.
 It was the deployment of the feather that transformed the test into a tragedy.